ndiesslin/portfolio-gatsby/content/blog/project-management-planning/index.md

 9. Sometimes it might be helpful to provide dialog in tasks to provide context, make sure this isn't what defines the task and this may only provide redundancy from the summary of the task
 10. You may create a main task for a larger project and sub tasks that are required to complete the main task, but each task should be siloed to complete the main task

-__Here is an example task:__
+__TODO: Here is an example task:__

 ### Creating timelines

 In my mind a good timeline can be completed in a realistic situation and if things go wrong.
 This means there might be buffer, but this is really to provide room for error and a better plan for success.

 Here is a list of things that helps craft a better timeline:
-1. Know the requirements, if you don't have all the requirements add more buffer and the caviat that information is missing so the timeline is slightly less reliable and because of this more information should be gathered
+1. Know the requirements, if you don't have all the requirements add more buffer and the note to stakeholders that information is missing so the timeline is slightly less reliable and because of this, more information should be gathered
 2. Have most the tasks defined ahead of time, if you can also have level of efforts for each this will help define the timeline as well
-3. Figure out the timing for most peices and what parts will rely on each other
+3. Figure out the timing for most pieces and what parts will rely on each other
 4. Start putting together a weekly schedule for the main tasks adding space for unknowns and potential tasks to be mixed in
 5. Know that sometimes a realistic timeline might seem a little longer than what you'd expect, but this helps you either meet or exceed the deadline and that's ultimately the goal of a timeline

-__Example Timeline:__
+__TODO: Example Timeline:__